soons1/tp/docs/DeveloperGuide.md

 2. Unpairing two persons where the persons are not paired with each other

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in both the befriendees and volunteers list.
-The contacts at the indicated indices exists and are not paired with each other.
+The contacts at the indicated indices exist and are not paired with each other.

     1. Test case: `unpair 2 3`<br>
        Expected: No person is unpaired.
 Error details indicating "The two persons are not paired..." shown in the status message.
 Status bar remains the same.

-[//]: # (Page Break:)
-<div style="page-break-after: always;"> </div>

 ### Adding a log
 1. Adding a log while all befriendees and volunteers are being shown

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in both the befriendees and volunteers list.
 The first index refers to the befriendee and the second index refers to the volunteer.
+The contacts at the indicated indices exist and are paired with each other.

     1. Test case: `logadd 1 1 t/Icebreaker session s/2022-03-05 d/2 r/got to know more about befriendee`<br>
        Expected: A log is added for the paired befriendee at index 1 of the befriendee list and the volunteer at index 1 of the volunteer list.